renatomateusx/renatomateusx/README.md

 [EN] <br/>
 I am 34 years old. <br/>
-I work with FrontEnd, BackEnd and Mobile. <br/>
+I work with BackEnd and Mobile. <br/>
 For BackEnd i work with Java/Kotlin and spring boot, NodeJS and .NETCore <br/>
 For FrondEnd i work with React, ReactNative and anything which has javascript/typescript<br/>
 Enthusiast of TypeScript and functional programming. <br/>